Generate patches from large images with webhooks

 Just make sure that the target dataset is an existing (perhaps empty) dataset in your project.
 Additional details about webhooks can be found here.

-Once it is up and running, annotate away and pass the image trough the workflow outlined above to easily generate patches from larger images.
-The code is provided as-is and can be thought as an example of how you can customize and automate tasks using workflows and webhooks.
-Feel free to use the code as a template for your own webhook tasks.
+Once the REST server is up and running, you can start annotating and process images through the workflow described above to seamlessly generate patches from larger images.
+The provided code is offered as-is and serves as an example of how you can customize and automate tasks using workflows and webhooks.
+You’re welcome to use it as a template for creating your own webhook-based tasks